 How is the Mississippi River?
 Can I swim in it?
 Is water pollution improving?
 Can I eat the fish I catch?
 What can we do about Asian carp?
 Do I need to be concerned about bacteria in the river?

-The State of the River Report — developed in partnership with Friends of the Mississippi River and the National Park Service’s Mississippi National River and Recreation Area — assembles and analyzes a wealth of data, and communicates in plain terms how the river is doing in order to answer these frequently-posed questions.
-The State of the River Report describes 13 indicators that illustrate the condition of the river.
+The State of the River Report — developed in partnership with Friends of the Mississippi River and the National Park Service’s Mississippi National River and Recreation Area — assembles and analyzes a wealth of data, and communicates in plain terms how the river is doing in order to answer these frequently posed questions.
+The State of the River Report describes 14 indicators that illustrate the condition of the river.

-- Positive trends in our bald eagle, mussel, and fish populations are signs of a restored river that is once again home to healthy and abundant wildlife.
-As pollution has been cleaned up and habitat restored over the past 40 years, bald eagles, mussels, and fish populations have rebounded.
-Wildlife like these are symbols of our shared ability to rejuvenate and restore our Mississippi River – and are an inspiration for future success.
+- The river is once again home to healthy bald eagle, mussel, and fish populations.
+As pollution has been cleaned up and habitat restored, wildlife has rebounded.
+These are symbols of our shared ability to rejuvenate the Mississippi River, and are an inspiration for future success.

-- Other indicators remain causes for concern.
-Excess sediment and phosphorus can compromise aquatic habitat and recreation in the Mississippi River, including downstream in Lake Pepin.
-Some portions of the river are impaired with excess bacteria, while site-specific fish consumption guidelines are in place throughout the river due to elevated levels of PFOS, mercury, and PCBs.
-While we remain optimistic that these issues can be solved, it is clear that much more work remains to prevent these indicators from becoming larger problems.
+- Several indicators are cause for concern.
+The river is impaired by excess sediment, bacteria and phosphorus, degrading aquatic habitat and recreation.
+Fish consumption guidelines are in place throughout the river due to elevated levels of contaminants like PFOS and mercury.
+While we remain optimistic, it is clear that much more work remains to resolve these problems.

-- Several indicators are cause for serious concern moving forward.
-River flows have multiplied to worrisome levels, destabilizing the watershed and flushing large amounts of pollution into the river.
-Nitrate concentrations are increasing at an alarming rate, with serious impacts on the Gulf of Mexico.
-Asian carp continue to move upstream, with potentially devastating consequences to aquatic life and recreation throughout the state.
-And emerging contaminants, like triclosan, PAH compounds, and others, present potential risks to the river that we do not yet fully understand.
-The solutions to these problems require new tools and decisive public action before they move beyond our reach.
+- Other indicators are cause for alarm.
+River flows have multiplied to worrisome levels, destabilizing the river system and delivering large amounts of pollution.
+Nitrate concentrations have increased substantially.
+Invasive Asian carp continue to move upstream, with potentially devastating consequences to aquatic life and recreation.
+The solutions to these problems require new tools and determined public action before they move beyond our reach.